svvoii/Docker_WordPress_Nginx/README.md

     image: php:7.4-fpm-alpine
     container_name: php-fpm
 ```
-This is the basic set up of the docker-compose file.
-By running `docker-compose up -d` the containers will be created and started.
+This is the basic set up of the docker-compose file `docker-compose.yaml`.
-`make up` is used to run the docker-compose command.
+`make up` is used to run the docker-compose command `docker-compose up -d`.
+This will download respective docker images, create containers and start/run them.

 By visiting `http://localhost` the nginx welcome page shall be displayed.
 At this point the webserver portion of the set up shall be considered as working.

 Running the following command from the terminal will allow to log into the container and explore it from inside: